 The skycams have at least one camera with its outside microphone turned on to capture any sounds, dogs barking, jet or prop engines, or a sudden drop-off of crickets chirping, etc.

 View looking South showing three SkyCams pointing S,W and N.

 The East camera was NOT placed on the mast because the building blocked most of the view.
 That camera was mounted on the east side of the building.
 I used (4) RLC-511W cameras by ReoLink.
 These are about $100 each and well-worth the price.https://www.amazon.com/gp/product/B07GXG3ZXJ/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1

 I staggered the cams but may not have had to.
 The antennas I thought were in each other's way.
 The West cam is at the top and the N & S are about 9" lower.
-All the power adaptors are plugged into a long power strip which is enclosed in the 4x4 sleeve.
-An appropriate length of a lightweight lampcord-sized extension cord was passed through the two sections and spacer into the building.
+All the power adapters are plugged into a long power strip which is enclosed in the 4x4 sleeve.
+An appropriate length of a lightweight lamp cord-sized extension cord was passed through the two sections and spacer into the building.

 Mounting the cameras to the top of the mast I used 6-32x3/4" stainless steel machine screws.
 The camera company says #10 but that appears to be too tight.
-Remember to drill a large hole in the middle of the 3 #10 holes you drill for the templates, for the wires (RJ45 plug on cam is large).
-Also a hole through both 4x4 sleeves and any spacer for the main power wire into the building if that's where you are mounting the mast.
+Remember to drill a large hole in the middle of the 3 #10 holes you drill for the templates for the wires coming off each camera (RJ45 plug on cam is large).
+Also a hole through both 4x4 sleeves and the spacer for the main power wire into the building if that's where you are mounting the mast.

-Buy at least 2, 4" sleeve caps.
-One for the top of each piece, maybe even a couple more for the bottoms of each section to keep insects and birds out.
+Buy at least 2, 4" sleeve caps (about $5 each).
+One for the top of each piece, maybe even a couple more for the bottoms of each section to keep bees and other insects, birds, out.